-The property is natively vegetated.
+Several acres of the property are natively vegetated.
 However, qualification for this category requires the existence of a rare plant species or ecosystem identified by the Washington Department of Natural Resources' Natural Heritage Program, existence of which must be confirmed by an expert.
 Credit for this category is not recommended.